 Importing technology into China

 The Chinese import market is extremely valuable to most industries.
-In 2017, China imported $1.84 trillion of goods, which means they are second largest importer in the world, ever so slightly behind the USA.
+In 2022, China imported $2.7 trillion of goods, which was a sharp decline to earlier years owing to COVID-19, market turmoil and supply chain challenges.
+This means they are the second largest importer in the world, ever so slightly behind the USA.

-A whopping 13% of the Chinese import was integrated circuits, which includes IT Technology, with their biggest trade partner being the European Union.
+A whopping 8.6% of the Chinese import was integrated circuits, which includes IT Technology, with their biggest trade partners being in the ASEAN regions (an international organisation that has 10 member countries in Southeast Asia), which is almost double that of the next region, the European Union.

 The Chinese culture